ChuckJonas/vscode-apex-autocomplete/README.md

     // if check sytanx is enable, how long to wait after typing "apexAutoComplete.checkSyntaxDelay": 400,

+    // port to run the force.tooling service on "apexAutoComplete.port": 6500,
 ```

 Please reload after updating settings!